 Northumbrian Water Group has a statutory duty to achieve best value and it is in our best interests to spend money in this way.
-Every contract for the procurement of goods, works or services by Northumbrian Water must be for purpose of achieving our statutory and company objectives and must conform to all relevant UK legislation.
+Every contract for the procurement of goods, works or services by the Northumbrian Water must be for purpose of achieving our statutory or approved objectives and must conform to all relevant European and UK legislation.